 Civilian Response to Active Shooter Events (CRASE) Train-The-Trainer Courses

 Law enforcement officers and agencies are frequently requested by schools and community members for direction and presentations on what they should do if confronted with an active shooter event.
 To support this effort and provide school administrators and educators the CRASE course, the Texas School Safety Center, in collaboration with the ALERRT Program, will be hosting these Train-the-Trainer courses.

-MGT361 - Managing Critical Incidents for Higher Education Institutions
+MGT 361 Managing Critical Incidents at Institutions of Higher Education